-- 7.6.3 The role of the Chief Social Work Officer, which is to provide assurance to the Comhairle on the adequacy, efficiency and effectiveness of the governance, risk management and internal systems in Social Services.
+The role of the Chief Social Work Officer, which, which is to provide assurance to the Comhairle on the quality, efficiency and effectiveness of the governance, risk management and internal systems in Social Services.
 This includes providing assurance to the Comhairle that the quality of all aspects of social care in the Western Isles adhere to the principles of personalisation and are effective, equitable and delivered to a high standard and to provide assurance to the Board that its responsibilities in respect of safeguarding, managing high risk offenders and other statutory duties are met.
-All Social Care practitioners are responsible for contributing to the delivery of social care governance arrangements. - 7.7 The Chief Officer will take into consideration any decisions of NHS Western Isles or the Comhairle which arise from clause 7.6. - 7.8 Professional health care and social work advice and oversight will be provided to the IJB, the Strategic Planning Group, localities and persons to whom functions are delegated through an Integrated Clinical and Care Governance Group, to be established by the Parties and comprised of senior health and social care professionals.
+All Social Care practitioners are responsible for contributing to the delivery of social care governance arrangements.

+7.7 The IJB will take into consideration any decisions of NHS Western Isles or the Comhairle which arise from clause 7.6.

+7.8 In addition to the prescribed membership of the IJB as detailed in paragraphs 3 (1) (c),(f), (g) and (h) of The Public Bodies (Joint Working) (Integration Joint Boards) (Scotland) Order 2014, health care and social work advice and routine oversight and assurance will routinely be provided to the IJB as set out in clause 7.6via the NHS Western Isles' Healthcare Governance Committee's annual report and the Chief Social Work Officer's annual report, the Strategic Planning Group, and localities through an Integrated Clinical and Care Governance Committee to be established by the Parties and comprised of senior health and social care professionals.
 The Chair of the Integrated Clinical and Care Governance Group or such other appropriate person shall inform and advise the IJB, Strategic Planning Group and any other Group or Committee of the IJB as required.
+If the Chair is not the Chief Officer, the Chair will report to the Chief Officer and the IJB.
+To achieve integration of these arrangements with the existing governance arrangements detailed at paragraph 7.6 above, the Integrated Clinical and Care Governance Committee will report directly to the NHS Board's Healthcare Governance and Audit Committee and to the Comhairle's Chief Social Work officer and also to the IJB.

-If the Chair is not the Chief Officer, the Chair will report to the Chief Officer and the IJB. - 7.9 There will be at least one lead from each of the Parties' senior professional staff on the Integrated Clinical and Care Governance Group.
-The membership of the Integrated Clinical and Care Governance Group and its remit shall continue to be developed during the Transitional Period. - 7.10 The established clinical and professional forums/groups of both the Comhairle and NHS Western Isles will communicate effectively with the Integrated Clinical and Care Governance Group to address matters of risk, safety and quality.
-The Integrated Clinical and Care Governance Group will be aligned with both Parties' arrangements. - 7.11 The IJB shall also be able to obtain advice directly from its non-voting membership6, which will include: - 7.11.1 The Chief Social Work Officer; - 7.11.2 A registered medical practitioner whose name is included in the list of primary medical services performers prepared by the Health Board in
+7.9 There will be at least one lead from each of the Parties' senior professional staff on the Integrated Clinical and Care Governance Group.
+The membership of the Integrated Clinical and Care Governance Group and its remit shall continue to be developed during the Transitional Period.
+Exceptionally, incidents or issues arising in respect of delegated service which require immediate attention will be dealt with by way of the escalation procedure set out at [].

+7.10 The established clinical and professional fora/groups of both the Comhairle and NHS Western Isles will communicate effectively with the Integrated Clinical and Care Governance Group to address matters of risk, safety and quality.
+While the Integrated Clinical and Care Governance Group will advise the IJB, it will be aligned with both Parties' arrangements as detailed in paragraph 7.8 above.

+7.11 The IJB shall also be able to obtain advice directly from its non-voting membership6, which will include:

+- 7.11.1 The Chief Social Work Officer; - 7.11.2 A registered medical practitioner whose name is included in the list of primary medical services performers prepared by the Health Board in accordance with Regulations made under section 17P of the National Health Service (Scotland) Act 1978;

+Commented [A7]: This wording is probably now redundant, although it does provide further reassurance.